 • Traditional Option:

-A baccalaureate degree from an accredited college/university to be completed prior to starting the Master in Occupational Therapy program in the summer of 2020 and/or the Occupational Therapy Doctorate program in the summer of 2021.
+A baccalaureate degree from an accredited college/university to be complete prior to starting the Occupational Therapy Doctorate program.

 • 3+3 Option: